1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 electronic_icon2 Purely Electronic

-Some electrophones are purely electronic, as is the case of computers, samplers and synthesizers.
+Some electrophones are purely electronic, as is the case of computers, samplers, tape recorders, and synthesizers.
 That is, there are no mechanical vibrations to mic and process.
-Musical sounds are generated solely within the circuits of the electrophone.
+Musical sounds are generated solely within the circuits of the electrophones.

-Purely electronic musical instruments were not common until the second half of the twentieth century and had little use in classical and traditional music.
-However, they are important in popular music, film scoring and computer games.
+Electronic musical instruments, which were not widely used until the second half of the twentieth century, have found their place in various genres of music, including avant-garde classical music, popular music, film scoring, and computer games.

 Vocabulary